BetterAndroid/BetterAndroid/docs-source/src/en/library/compose-multiplatform.md

 This module is still under development and testing, and the API may change before the `1.0.0` version is officially released.

-We are welcome you to make suggestions to us at [GitHub Issues](repo://issues).
+We welcome you to make suggestions to us at [GitHub Issues](repo://issues).

 :::